diegoado/DiscoveryTripAPI/README.md

 #### **Points by Name**

-Search attractions and events by name or a keyword or a text in point description
+Search attractions and events by point name, or an event keyword, or an attraction category, or a text in point description

 * **URL**